 Pay-for-Performance – Term popularized by search engines as a synonym for pay-per-click, stressing to advertisers that they are only paying for ads that ‘perform’ in terms of delivering traffic, as opposed to CPM-based ads, which cost money, even if they don’t generate a click.

 Pay per Click (PPC) – See Cost per Click (CPC), above.
-The most common type of search engine advertising cost structure is PPC search engine marketing.
-Google, Yahoo, MSN, and many more search engines all use PPC.
+The most common type of digital advertising cost structures is PPC marketing.
+Google, Bing, Yahoo!, and many more search engines use PPC.
+This cost structure is also used for social media advertising platforms like Facebook, LinkedIn, and Pinterest.

 Permission Marketing – Along the lines of Opt-in registrations, permission marketing focuses on receiving the consent of users before being contacted or, in some cases, even seeing an advertisement.
 Permission marketing is centered around the concept that people are increasingly tuning out the barrage of advertisements they see each day.
 Its focal tenet is that a business will have a better chance of gaining a client when the client first gives permission to be sent an ad or contacted.
 Search engine marketing by its nature can be thought of as a type of permission marketing – showing advertisements to people already searching for that information – as long as the ad is relevant to what they are searching.